Skip to content

 Verify

-Usually verifying things like this is not easy, when Kubernetes is involved, but thankfully Longhorn developers have published a tool that does this for you.
+Usually verifying things like this is not easy, when Kubernetes is involved, but the same longhornctl command also contains a step for verifying that everything was set up properly.

 This tool will run for a while, and let you know if there's any issues.